-And it was pissed on by a rat.
+And it was peed on by a rat.

-(Nerd note: OK, technically, it wasn’t pissed on by a rat.
-But if I have my printing mechanics right, the thing that the rat pissed on was pressed against this piece of paper.
+(Nerd note: OK, technically, it wasn’t peed on by a rat.
+But if I have my printing mechanics right, the thing that the rat peed on was pressed against this piece of paper.
 So, you know, ewww.)

 I don’t go out of my way to collect KGVs myself.
-I do stash them away if they cross my desk, but not before running them under my UV lamp (shut up) and checking their worth in my Australian Commonwealth Specialists’ Catalogue to see if a rich collector would be prepared to subsidise my next pair of gladiator sandals.
+I do stash them away if they cross my desk, but not before running them under my UV lamp (shut up) and checking their worth in my Australian Commonwealth Specialists’ Catalogue to see if a rich collector would be prepared to subsidise my next vintage UK indie picture disc.

 But you don’t have to be rich to appreciate KGVs, nor even care about their monetary value.
 A page of cheap, common KGVs can look simply spectacular – one image resplendent in multiple colours.
 A Warholian rainbow of philately.

 So while it’s delightfully batty, I applaud the cult of the KGV.
 It’s a celebration of the engraver’s art, and the technology of a bygone era.
 And also a memorial to a rat who couldn’t wait.

 If I’ve whet your appetite, the auction is on Friday 30 October at Mossgreen’s Melbourne auction rooms.
 Gentlemen, start your chequebooks!